jacksonh/manos/docs/tutorial/page-2.md

 Template Operations
 ------------------

-Here are some of the cool things you can do with Mango's template engine.
+Here are some of the cool things you can do with Manos's template engine.
 For a more in depth look at the templating engine, checkout the Templates Guide.

 ### Filters